Revealing AI usage and content to users

 Implementation

-How did they tackle AI music transparency?
-Was it obvious what was AI and what wasn't?
+How did they tackle AI music?
+Was it clear what was AI and what wasn't?

 Acts of Control